 What is Myrrix today began as the open-source project Taste in 2005.
 Providing implementations of basic recommender algorithms, it became a popular open-source recommender system because it offered a complete enterprise component.

 Taste merged into Apache Mahout™ in 2008.
 The recommender implementations were revamped as "Taste 2" and expanded to include separate, distributed implementations based on Apache Hadoop™.
 These are among the topics covered in the book Mahout in Action in 2011.

 Myrrix combines the popular real-time

-Recommender API from Taste/Mahout, and integrates it completely it with distributed-style implementations begun in Mahout.
+Recommender API from Taste/Mahout, and integrates it completely with the distributed implementations begun in Mahout.
 It is "Taste 3", a continuing evolution of these recommender systems, from the primary author of these components, redesigned into a complete big-data-ready system.

 Sean Owen: I am an engineer by trade, most recently at Google.
-I'm primary author of the Taste / Apache Mahout recommender engine, Mahout committer and PMC member, and co-author of Mahout in Action.
+I'm primary author of the Taste / Apache Mahout recommender engine, a committer and PMC member, and co-author of Mahout in Action.
 Based in London, I have worked in early stage venture capital here.
-I have enjoyed building and talking about real-world recommender engines for seven years.
-It's exciting to bring into being a new project, and company, that will bring even better practical machine learning into the world.
+I have enjoyed building and talking about real-world recommender engines for seven years, and it's exciting to launch a new project, and company, that will bring even better practical machine learning to the world.